golemfactory/golem-docs/src/pages/docs/degen/index.md

 {% /tab %}
 {% /tabs %}

-Note: you can check you key value any time by using:
+Note: If you need to find your key value again at any time, you can retrieve it using the following command:

 ```bash
 yagna app-key list
 ```

-and copy the value listed in the key column.
+and locate the desired value in the 'key' column for copying.

 #### Getting the address of your address wallet

-This may be useful to know where to transfer funds to supply your Yagna wallet:
+To find out where to transfer funds for your Yagna wallet, you can easily obtain the address of your wallet with this command:

 ```bash
 yagna id show
 ```

-#### Checking the status of your account
+This command is not only used to find your wallet address, but it also serves as the unique identifier of your node within the network.

+#### Verifying Your Wallet's Balance

 ```bash
 yagna payment status --network=polygon --driver=erc20
 ```

-#### Securing the Yagna Wallet
+#### Backing Up Your Golem Wallet

 To create a backup of your Golem wallet, export the keystore with: